HaikuArchives/Album/README.md

 ## Changes

 From 0.9.3 to 0.9.4
--source reworked
+- source reworked
--Haiku tooltips, colors and date localization -navigation improvements
+- Haiku tooltips, colors and date localization
+- navigation improvements
--image loading bugs fixed
+- image loading bugs fixed
--UI glitches fixed
+- UI glitches fixed
--redundant messaging removed
+- redundant messaging removed
--new preferences
+- new preferences
--"rebuild thumbnails" menu option
+- "rebuild thumbnails" menu option
--mod. time label added
+- mod. time label added
--experimental clipboard support
+- experimental clipboard support

 From 0.9.1 to 0.9.2
-- Improved inter-apllication interoperability by implementing the negotiaded drag&drop.
+- Improved inter-apllication interoperability by implementing the negotiated drag&drop.
 This allows you to drag images from PhotoGrabber (camera import utility) and similar applications.
 It isn't ideal though.
 The problem is that kind of data exchange only works on files so Album first creates a temporary directory in B_COMMON_TEMP_DIRECTORY/Album and starts watching for new files.
 It then instructs the sender (the application files are dragged from) to store its